 Comedy is a tricky thing!
 What is funny in English may not be funny in Chinese.
 In fact, a lot of things we find humorous in our culture can be downright offensive in Chinese culture.

 Don’t worry—it’s actually not that hard to get a grasp on comedy in Mandarin.
-It just takes a little studying on the subject of faux pas in Chinese interactions to understand what’s funny and what’s not.

 Why You Should Learn the Difference Between Chinese and American Humor